mirzakopic/api-syncagent/docs/consuming-services.md

 maintenance and scaling tasks for the workload provisioned by all users of the service(s) they offer.

-A Service provided by a Servlet should not be confused with a Kubernetes Service.
-Internally, a "Servlet Service" is ultimately translated into a kcp `APIExport` with a number of `APIResourceSchemas` (which are more or less equivalent to CRDs).
+A Service provided by a Sync Agent should not be confused with a Kubernetes Service.
+Internally, a "Sync Agent Service" is ultimately translated into a kcp `APIExport` with a number of `APIResourceSchemas` (which are more or less equivalent to CRDs).

 ## Consuming a Service